michaelrp/Blazog/posts/second-test-post.md

-Title: This is the second post
+Title: Test all the things
 Tags: Blazog, Markdown
 Date: 7/27/2020 2:15 PM
+Blurb: This post runs through all the Markdown options

 ---
 __Advertisement :)__